otrv4/otrv4/otrv4.md

 by clock errors.
 Some errors may cause the session to be deleted too early and result in undecryptable messages being received.
 Other errors may result in the clock not moving forward which would cause a session to never expire.
-To mitigate this, implementers should use secure and reliable clocks that cannot be manipulated by an attacker.
+To mitigate this, implementers should use secure and reliable clocks that can't be manipulated by an attacker.

 The session expiration time encourages keys to be deleted often at the cost of having lost messages whose MAC keys cannot be revealed.
 For example, when Alice sets her session expiration time to be 2 hours, Bob must reply within that time frame.
-In order to reset Alices' session expiration time, Bob must reply and Alice must create a response to his reply.
+In order to reset Alices' session expiration time, Bob must reply and Alice must create a response to this reply.
 After two hours, Alice will delete all keys associated with this session.
 If she receives a message from Bob after two hours, she cannot decrypt the message and thus she cannot reveal the MAC key associated with it.